John Henry Barlow: Post-war

 The report of Barlow's 1920 deputation to Ireland with two other leading Quakers, Roger Clark, of Clarks Shoes and Edith M. Ellis, twin sister of Marian Crips, appeared in The Times on 5 October 1920 as a "model of judicial restraint and the more damning for it".
 The report was also read on 16 December 1920 among evidence presented to the American Commission on Conditions in Ireland.

 Barlow suffered a fatal heart attack in August 1924.
 There was strong press appreciation.
 The general Quaker feeling was summed up in The American Friend, "The Passing of a Statesman": "It was not alone the timbre of his voice that keeps it so fresh in the memory; it was also the character behind the voice and the force of the message it conveyed.
 In a life tireless of industry and distinguished service, John Henry Barlow was a living expression of Quakerism at its highest and best – he was both a preacher and a doer of the word; and eloquent as was his preaching, it was not more so than the steadfast devotion and the fine capacity with which he served his fellow men."

-John Henry and Mabel Barlow had four children: John Cash Barlow (1901–1973), Mary Millior (1904–1993), Phyllis Deborah (1907–1909), Frederick Ralph (1910–1980).
-John worked for Cadbury's and married Enid Priestman in 1926; they had one child, Roger (born 1930).
-Phyllis died young.
-Ralph Barlow followed his father as head of the Bournville Village Trust and married Joan Barber, having five children.
+John Henry and Mabel Barlow had four children.